ProdITdept/FJ-Scan/README.md

-# Finger Joint Card Scanning Attendance System
+# Corner Sample Card Scanning Attendance System
 The Finger Joint Card Scanning Attendance System is designed to automate attendance tracking using RFID cards and Arduino-based scanning devices.
 This README will guide you through setting up the hardware and software components necessary for this system.

 ## Arduino Code for Card Scanning